Henstead: History

 The structure of jobs in Henstead has not changed, it is still a rural area, with most jobs available in the agricultural domain.
 For example, in 1881, around 130 jobs were in the agricultural domain, the highest of all sectors.

 This is a description from the 1870s:

 The parish contains also the hamlet of Hulver, which has a post office under Beccles.
 Acres, 1, 918.
 Real property, £2, 090.
 Pop., 534.
 Houses, 120.
-Henstead has had a history of a poor social structure:
+Henstead has had a history of poor social structure:

 In 1831, 134 people lived in Henstead and 106 of those were labourers or servants.
 There were very few occupations that offered high wages, most were in primary industry.

 A map of Henstead from the 20th century is shown to the left.